ethanjyoung/ethanjyoung.github.io/_publications/2022-11-10-brainnets.md

 _Joint with Erica Choi and Sally Smith; mentored by Dr. Carl Yang_

-In this project, we benchmark the classification performance of graph kernel SVM and GNNs on neuroimaging data.
+We benchmark the classification performance of graph kernel SVM and GNNs on neuroimaging data.
+Here is the <a href="https://github.com/ethanjyoung/ethanjyoung.github.io/raw/master/files/Comparing_Shallow_and_Deep_Graph_Models_for_Brain_Network_Analysis.pdf" download>paper</a>.